davenquinn/xenoliths/paper/text/chapters/07-conclusion.md

 above discussion of the @fig:reconstructions reconstruction.
-East of the fault lies the Nacimiento Franciscan complex and its tectonic veneer of Salinia nappes (not differentiated on the figure), and its lower crustal oceanic crustal duplex lying tectonically above underplated Farallon plate mantle nappes.
+East of the fault lies the Nacimiento Franciscan complex and its tectonic veneer of Salinia nappes (not differentiated on the figure), and its lower crustal oceanic crustal duplex lying tectonically above an underplated Farallon plate mantle nappes.
 The structural profile shown on @fig:neogene_sections|c between the San Andreas and San Gregorio-Hosgri faults was constructed at southern California latitudes in continuity with that of the southernmost Sierra